-Tamarindo, being in the northwest side of the Pacific Ocean in Costa Rica, is a prime location for sportfishing.
-You can choose to go on a five-hour, seven-hour or nine-hour trip with any of the fishing charters on the coast.
+Tamarindo, being on the northwest side of the Pacific Ocean in Costa Rica, is a prime location for sportfishing.
+You can choose to go on a five-hour, seven-hour, or nine-hour trip with any of the fishing charters on the coast.

 Tours usually start at around seven in the morning but can be customized to meet your schedule.

-Many of the fish species which you can find offshore include yellowfin tuna, dorado and sailfish.
-Inshore you can catch some roosterfish, red snapper and mackerel, among others.
+Many of the fish species which you can find offshore include yellowfin tuna, dorado, and sailfish.
+Onshore you can catch some roosterfish, red snapper, and mackerel, among others.

 If this is included in your list of things to do in Tamarindo, be sure to purchase a sportfishing license beforehand.
 This is required for anyone who is going to hold a rod during the trip.